 The Prosecutor’s Burden In A Tampa DUI Case

-What Does The Prosecutor Have To Prove In A DUI Criminal Case?
+What Does The Prosecutor Have To Prove In A Tampa DUI Case?

 In Florida, to prove the crime of DUI, the prosecutor must prove two things beyond a reasonable doubt: